openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ---
 \newpage
 # COBOL Application Programming Interface (API)
+API is the acronym for Application Programming Interface.
+An API allows two applications to communicate.
+We use API's everyday from our phones, personal computers, using a credit card to make a payment at a point of sale, etc.

+Today's digital infrastructure is instrumented and interconnected.
+It is the API's that enable the "instrumented" network to be "interconnected".
+As a result, API has become a highly used acronym in the technology arena.
+The phrase "API Economy" became strategic term since Forbes declared 2017 "The Year of the API Economy".

+Business application solutions were architected decades ago using programming language API's.
+Long before API became a strategic technology category, mainframe application developers understood the acronym as a way to enable a programming language to communicate with other software.
+The value of being a programmer in any specific programming language increased by understanding and using API's.

 - **Enterprise COBOL APIs**
      - **z/OS Middleware**
      - **COBOL API Communication with Middleware**